PabloBrewster/TEL/README.md

 Conclusion

-This was an interesting project in my own time using my personal Azure subscription, PowerShell and Terraform commands from Google, Co-pilot and stub Cellular Automation test data generated using an application I developed in my own time many years ago.
+An interesting project in my own time using my personal Azure subscription, PowerShell and Terraform commands from Google, Co-pilot and stub Cellular Automation test data generated using an application I developed in my own time many years ago.
 All the techniques, scripts, variables used were made up on the fly and run in my personal Azure subscription for a total cost of about £12.